 Other groups the CCG considers in its equality analysis

-When analysing the impact of our policies and strategies, we do not limit the exploration of barriers and experiences to purely those protected characteristics detailed above.
+When analysing the impact of our policies and strategies, we do not limit the exploration of barriers and experiences to purely the nine protected characteristics as set out in the Equality Act 2010.

 There are other socially excluded groups, for example – homeless people, gypsies and travellers, sex workers and migrant groups who often need support and help to navigate the health system effectively and who may access healthcare in ways which do not necessarily meet their particular needs, for example an over-reliance on A&E services.
 In this regard, there is also a clear economic case for considering the way in which such groups access and use healthcare services.
 For example, there is evidence of high rates of emergency care among certain socially excluded groups: